manninglabs/blog/content/posts/hello2.md

 ---
 title: "Hello"
 date: 2017-11-25T14:49:54+01:00
-draft: true
+draft: false
 ---
-This is my post
+This is my post!